Difference Between Tomatillo and Tomato Nutrition

 Tomatillo is a great source of nutrients.
 It has fewer calories and more protein.
 The goodness of nutrition is filled in it.
 It is rich in vitamin A and thus improves vision.
 It also prevents high blood pressure issues by controlling the blood pressure.

-Tomato had its origin in South America, and its tangy taste immediately made it one of the most popular vegetables despite it being a fruit.
-It is loaded with lycopene, an antioxidant that plays an important role to prevent some kinds of cancer.
+The tomato had its origin in South America, and its tangy taste immediately made it one of the most popular vegetables despite it being a fruit.
+It is loaded with lycopene, an antioxidant that plays an important role in preventing some kinds of cancer.

 Comparison Table